 APRL is a 501(c)(3) nonprofit organization with a mission to protect the rights and habitats of all animals.

-Since forming in 2003, APRL has influenced animal protection legislation, conducted numerous animal rescues, and educated hundreds of thousands of people about humane eating.
-APRL is based in San Diego, California with a second chapter in Orange County, California.
-You can view our financials on GuideStar, where we've earned the platinum seal of transparency.
+Since forming in 2003, APRL has drafted and helped pass animal protection legislation, conducted numerous animal rescues, educated hundreds of thousands of people about humane eating, and won numerous court cases to protect animals and their environment.
+APRL is based in San Diego, with chapters in Orange County and Lake Tahoe.

 Dina is Chair and co-founder for the Orange County chapter of APRL.
 She coordinates the organization's activities, fundraising, and personally oversees the monthly OC Beach Cleanup.
 She also speaks about the benefits of veganism and animal rights at animal rights conferences and elementary schools.
 She is also the co-founder of the Greater Orange County Animal Rights Roundtable (GOCARt).
-Dina has testified in court and has been a plaintiff against former puppy mill Mission Viejo storefront Barkworks and large shopping malls violating protesters’ first amendment rights.
+Dina has testified in court and has been a plaintiff against former puppy mill Mission Viejo storefront Barkworks.
 She received her undergraduate degree in Engineering Geology from UCLA.
 She is a hydrogeologist and engineering geologist and works in the environmental field helping to clean up and prevent soil and groundwater contamination.
 She enjoys watching professional international soccer, attending new wave 80's concerts, hiking, traveling, eating great vegan cuisine, and advocating the vegan lifestyle.